|

 Or go to your local baking store and pick up some metal cookie cutters.
 Set up a small Christmas tree near the exit, and hang the cookie cutters on the tree with red ribbon.
 Set up a small sign near the tree instructing guests to choose one to take home.

-Another fun and personalized favor is a Christmas candy bar or a mint tin from Creations For You with your special holiday message on it.
+Another fun and personalized favor is a Christmas candy bar or a mint tin from Party411.com with your special holiday message on it.
 Whatever you send your guests home with, be assured they will be leaving with many happy memories!

-Happy baking, and please send any leftover cookies to The Party Girl in c/o Party411.com.
+Happy baking, and please send any leftover cookies to The Party Girl c/o Party411.com.